iamdurga/iamdurga.github.io/_posts/2020-10-25-is-graph-is-used-in-physics-chemistry.md

 ---
-title:  "Is Graph is used in Physics and chemistry?'"
+title:  "Is Graph is used in Physics and Chemistry?"
 date:   2020-10-25 01:29:17 +0545
 categories: Graph-theory
 tags: